Logging In

 On the ThousandEyes login page, enter your email address and click Log In.

-Your account must be activated before attempting to log in in order to proceed.
+Your account must be activated before attempting to log in.

 Enter your password and click Log In.